kamontat/Updater/README.md

 # On Maintain
 - convert all `swing` to `javafx`
 - implement object in api with `Serialization`
+- new download ways. using linkmanagement api (ReaderBackground)

 # To Contribute
 1. run `mvn clean`